SystemsApproach/private5g/preface.rst

-When we wrote our introductory 5G book two years ago, our goal was to help people with experience building Internet and Cloud services understand the opportunity to bring best-practices from those systems to the mobile cellular network.
+When we wrote our introductory 5G book two years ago, our goal was to help people with experience building Internet and Cloud services understand the opportunity to bring best practices from those systems to the mobile cellular network.
 On paper (and in the press) 5G had set an ambitious goal of transformative changes, adopting a cloud-inspired architecture and supporting a new set of innovative services.
 But the